roundware/roundware-ios-accessapp/README.md

 When you want to add a new device or team member to a distribution, invite them to the team and project in Beta (Crashlytics) and then add their device and name to the `devices.txt` file (untracked).
 Then run `bundle exec fastlane devices` and then the crashlytics command.

+## Hierarchy

+`Project -> Exhibition -> Room -> Item`

+Exhibition, Room, and Item are UIGroups, each with a set of UIItems filtered by the selected parent UIItem and each UIItems having a corresponding Tag.

 ## License

 TBD